-And while scars are sometimes an unavoidable part of healing, there are things you can do to minimize — if not eliminate — the effects.
-“The goal is to treat wounds early and well to prevent the formation of a hypertrophic scar, which is a raised scar that stays within the confines of the wound,” says Dr. Anita Cela, a dermatologist specializing in cosmetic dermatology.
+Although scars are an unavoidable part of healing, there are things you can do to minimize — if not eliminate — their effects.
+“The goal is to treat wounds early and well to prevent the formation of a hypertrophic scar, which is a raised scar that stays within the confines of the wound,” explains dermatologist Dr. Anita Cela, who specializes in cosmetic dermatology.
 While our experts agree that in-office laser treatments are the most effective way to improve the appearance of scars, they do say there are also ways to treat them at home.
-To find out about those at-home remedies, we spoke to six dermatologists about the most effective over-the-counter products for how to get rid of scars, plus how to prevent them from forming in the first place.
+To find out about those at-home remedies, we spoke to six dermatologists about the most effective over-the-counter products for getting rid of scars, plus what to use to prevent a scar from forming in the first place.
 Because there is no all-in-one, holy-grail scar treatment, we’ve instead organized their recommendations as part of a step-by-step guide to treating scars.

 The first line of defense is to keep the wound clean, moist, and covered in the early hours, days, and weeks — before you start using a scar treatment.
 “You want to keep the wound hydrated with something like Aquaphor, as this promotes faster healing,” says Chwalek.
 It’s a myth that you want to air out the wound and let it dry, because that will form a scab, which can cause more scarring and take longer to heal.
 You can add a bandage for added protection.

 Protecting the wound from the sun is also key.
 “The sun is your enemy and will impede good wound healing and worsen the scar,” says Fishman.
 Dr. Evan Rieder, a board-certified dermatologist and faculty member in the Ronald O. Perelman Department of Dermatology at NYU Langone (he’s also board-certified in psychiatry) agrees: “Any sort of exposure will make the scar darker.”
 Rieder recommends sunscreen with physical blockers, or those that contain active mineral ingredients, like zinc and titanium.
 Howe says that “a fresh wound or scar is more prone to sunburn than normal skin,” and that “a titanium or zinc containing sunscreen that’s at least an SPF 30 should be applied daily.”
-He and Cela recommend sunscreens from EltaMD, which happens to be a Strat fave.
+He and Cela recommend sunscreens from EltaMD, which happens to be a Strategist favorite.

-A week or two after an injury or a surgical incision is the ideal time to start treating the scar, and all four doctors recommend the use of silicone-based patches (or sheeting), or gels (more on those to come, to treat scars in the early stages of formation, which they say are more effective than popular onion-extract-based products like Mederma.
+A week or two after an injury or a surgical incision is the ideal time to start treating the scar.
+All six of our experts recommend using silicone-based patches (or sheeting), or gels (more on those to come, to treat scars in the early stages of formation, which they say are more effective than popular onion-extract-based products like Mederma.
 According to Howe, silicone-based topicals are “the simplest OTC treatment for raised, or hypertrophic, scars.”
 He says that they work “by exerting a small amount of compressive pressure on the scar, making it flatten and/or soften.”
 Although there aren’t definitive medical studies that prove that silicone works best, the dermatologists we spoke to said there are studies and other evidence that show that applying silicone products on a daily basis helps scars maturate appropriately and minimizes cosmetic damage.
-Chwalek, Cela, and Fishman all recommend ScarAway, which comes in sheets as well as a gel).
+Chwalek, Cela, and Fishman all recommend ScarAway, which comes in sheets (as well as a gel).
 The sheets are self-adhesive, making them a convenient overnight treatment (no gel-covered skin touching your sheets), and reusable.
-That said, our experts recommend changing a sheet once a day and keep at it for two to three months, or even longer, depending on the severity of the wound.
-ScarAway may also help minimize the appearance of old scars.
+That said, our experts recommend changing a sheet once a day, and using them consistently for two to three months, or even longer, depending on the severity of the wound.
+They add that ScarAway sheets may also help minimize the appearance of old scars, too.

-For those recovering from a C-section, Fishman particularly likes these strips, which are conveniently pre-cut to the length and width of the average C-section scar, making it convenient to use.
-“Every woman who has a C-section should use silicone sheets, in my opinion,” Fishman recommends, as those scars have a high rate of becoming hypertrophic (raised and often red in color).
+For those recovering from a C-section, Fishman particularly likes these strips, which are conveniently pre-cut to the length and width of the average C-section scar.
+“Every woman who has a C-section should use silicone sheets, in my opinion,” according to Fishman, who adds those scars have a high rate of becoming hypertrophic (raised and often red in color).

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.